 I tend to spend a lot of time thinking about why I do things and the question of why I write is one I return to over and over again.
-For a long time, when someone would ask me this question (or when I would explore it myself), the answer would come, not in words, but in the form of a feeling—a standing-on-top-of-a-mountain feeling or a sitting-around-a-campfire feeling or a staring-up-into-a-perfectly-clear-night-sky feeling.
-I knew what it felt like but hadn’t yet found the words to describe it.
+For a long time, when someone would ask me this question (or when I would explore it myself), the answer would come, not in the form of words, but in a feeling.
+A standing-on-top-of-a-mountain feeling.
+Or a sitting-around-a-campfire feeling.
+Or a staring-up-into-a-perfectly-clear-night-sky feeling.
+I knew what the answer felt like but I hadn’t yet found the words to describe it.

 Enter Brené Brown.